Welcome to the fourth step in our free professional learning series on class and student blogging!

 Complete the following tasks:

-- Choose one of the Activities for developing commenting skills, complete the activity and then leave a comment to share what you created or to let us know how you went.
+- Choose one of the Activities for developing commenting skills, complete the activity, and then leave a comment to share what you created or to let us know how you went.
+If you created something for your blog like some commenting guidelines, feel free to put the link to your blog in the comment so we can take a look!

 - Read through the most recent comments in reply to this step and leave a response to another person’s comment.